This article offers an image optimization tools comparison matrix and shows you where these tools overlap each other and what separates them.

 The license agreement also clearly states that “VMware is under no obligation to support the Technology Preview Software in any way“.
 So use this software on your own risk, especially when you are considering using it for your images in production.

 All-in-all the VMWare Optimization Tool is a good and powerful tool.
 It is more complex than Citrix Optimizer, but it also offers many more settings and options.
 Each template can be exported and customized in any way you see fit.
 You can even create your own custom groups and steps through the GUI.
-In the screenshot below, you can see that you are able to configure a service, a registry item or a scheduled task.
+In the screenshot below, you can see that you can configure a service, a registry item, or a scheduled task.
 You are even able to select the option ShellExecute, which allows you to execute a command.
 That is really quite amazing for a free tool!

 However, there are a few things I am not too happy about:

 - Many settings in my opinion are customizations and not optimizations (e.g. default printer and sound scheme).
 Each template contains a large number of settings.
 Understanding these settings and their effect can be complicated enough, without there being non-essential items.